kauppie/mineraker/README.md

 # Mineraker
-Mineraker is Minesweeper derived game, but only a *pre-alpha like* version is available, at this time.
+Mineraker is derived from the Minesweeper game, but only a *pre-alpha like* version is available, at this time.

 ## Installing
 If you already have CMake and SDL2 installed, you can skip to building.